Code-Institute-Submissions/Movie-Madness/README.md

 ## Testing

-The sites responsiveness was testes using Google developer tools.
+The sites responsiveness was tested using Google developer tools.
 All devices provided were tested.

-User testing was done to ensure:
+User testing was done to ensure

 * All links work correctly.
 * Links to other sites make use of target="_blank", so as to open the linked site in a new tab.
 * The email form gives an error if a required field is not filled in.
 * The email input gives an error if an email is entered in an incorrect format.
 * The navbar links link to the correct section of the site for the link clicked on.
 * All hover and visited effects work correctly and as intended.
 * The video plays on loop as intended.

 ## Deployment

 The site is hosted on github pages.
 It is deployed from the master branch.